 GB & England Hockey Captain.

-Kate Walsh is a triple Olympian and 2012 Olympic Bronze medal winning hockey player.
+Kate Richardson-Walsh is a triple Olympian and 2012 Olympic Bronze medal winning hockey player.
 Kate has captained both England and Great Britain women’s hockey team for over 9 years and has amassed over 290 international caps over her 14 year international career.
 Kate has won silver medals at the World Cup, Champions Trophy and Commonwealth Games along with another 8 bronze medals from international competitions.
-Her partner Helen Richardson also plays in the international team.
-Kate is currently combining training with working in public relations with Promote PR in Maidenhead.
+Her partner Helen Richardson-Walsh also plays in the international team.
+Kate is currently training full-time and is a member of the EOC Athletes’ Commission.

 Click here to read why Kate is supporting the Women’s Sport Trust.